Jay Hammond: Early life

 Jay Sterner Hammond was born in Troy, New York in 1922.
 Hammond studied petroleum engineering at Penn State University, where he was a member of Triangle Fraternity.
 He later served as a Marine Corps fighter pilot in World War II with the Black Sheep Squadron, and in China, until 1946.
 That year, Hammond moved to Alaska where he worked as a bush pilot and earned a degree in biological sciences at the University of Alaska.

 Hammond had one daughter, Wendy, with his first wife, but that marriage ended in divorce.
 In 1952, Hammond married his second wife, Bella Gardiner, with whom he had two daughters, Heidi and Dana.

 Political career

 Alaska Legislature

 Hammond served as a state representative from 1959 to 1965 and as a state senator from 1967 to 1973.
 Hammond served in the 1st Alaska State Legislature as an independent, joining thirty-four Democrats and five Republicans in the forty-member House.
 At the time, Hammond believed that a Republican could not be elected in that particular time and place, but that he could not envision running as a Democrat on account of his upbringing and background.
 He did serve as a Republican in subsequent legislatures, however.
 He was Senate President in his final two years in the legislature.

+During his tenure in the Alaska Senate, Hammond held other significant leadership roles, including serving as Senate Majority Leader and as chair of the Rules and Resources committee.
+Known for his efforts to balance conservation with economic development, Hammond was a key proponent of new environmental and resource management policies.
+Notably, he proposed a state limited-entry fisheries regime to manage and protect Alaska's fishing resources, a concept he championed as a legislator before his time as governor.

 Bristol Bay Borough

 Hammond was the mayor of the Bristol Bay Borough from 1972 to 1974.
-He also served as the borough's manager during his time away from the legislature in the 1960s.
+He had previously served as the borough's manager from 1965 to 1967, a role he took on in part to address local sanitation problems.
+During this period as manager, Hammond developed a local economic concept he called "Bristol Bay, Inc." The proposal involved a "use tax" on all fishermen, with the revenue to be placed into a conservatively managed investment account that would pay dividends to every resident.
+While the proposal was ultimately defeated, it served as an early model for what would later become his signature achievement, the Alaska Permanent Fund.